 Artifact Types

 HELIX defines a catalog of artifact types — categories of governing document, each with a template, an authoring prompt, metadata, and quality criteria.
 Every project applying HELIX produces concrete artifacts that instantiate these types.
-Artifact types are reusable methodology content; they are not tied to DDx or any other runtime.
+Artifact types are reusable HELIX document patterns; they are not tied to DDx or any other runtime.

 There are two related public landing paths:

-- /artifact-types/ is the reusable catalog: document shapes, prompts, and quality rules.
+- /artifact-types/ is the artifact-type catalog: HELIX document shapes, prompts, and quality rules.

-- /artifacts/ is the worked example: HELIX’s own governing artifacts, authored from the catalog under
+- /artifacts/ publishes examples from HELIX’s own project documents, authored from the catalog under

 docs/helix/.

-The HELIX skill uses this catalog and the authority order to find drift between concrete artifacts and propose a plan for restoring alignment.
+The HELIX skill uses this catalog and the artifact authority hierarchy to find drift between concrete artifacts and propose a plan for restoring alignment.

 Browse by activity.
 Each activity lists the core artifacts first, then the supporting artifacts teams use when they need more detail, risk control, or operational depth.